-5.2 Functions in Shell
+5.3 Functions in the Shell

-Create a command uniqt that will behave as uniq, but there will be no padding (spaces) in front of the numbers, and numbers will be separated by <tab>, so eg. cut will work.
+This create a command called uniqt that will behave as uniq -c, but there will be no padding (spaces) in front of the numbers, and numbers will be separated by <tab>, so e. g. cut will work.